How to Become a Surgical Technologist: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 What Training Is Required to Become a Surgical Technologist?

-A high school diploma is typically required to become a surgical tech, but beyond that, it’s up to your employer.
-There is no state requirement to hold a postsecondary degree or surgical technologist certification, but most hospitals and medical facilities will not hire a surgical technologist without one (or both).
+A high school diploma is all that is typically required to become a surgical tech, but beyond that, it’s up to the specific employer.
+There are no state requirements to hold a postsecondary degree or surgical technologist certification, but keep in mind that most hospitals and medical facilities will not hire a surgical technologist without one (or both).

 Surgical Technologist Programs

 Surgical technologist training can be acquired at a community college, vocational school, or an accredited surgical technician program.
-During your courses, you’ll study:
+Programs are abundant and exist across the country.
+To find a program near you, click here.
+During your courses, you can expect to study:

 - Patient Care